aridjayarecipes/cutesrecipes.web.app/content/post/1818-easiest-way-to-prepare-quick-banana-blueberry-bars.md

 1. Get 1/2 cup walnuts

 These banana and blueberry buckwheat bars divided opinion in my house with two of us loving them, two of us not liking them and one sitting on the fence.
 Banana-sweetened, and studded with sweet-tart blueberries, these breakfast bars are put in the I like to place the blueberries on top so they burst and form a topping, but you can also mix them into.
 These tasty banana blueberry bars are perfect for breakfast, a snack, or desert (or on a bike ride).
-It's full of whole food carbohydrates to give you a lasting energy and unrefined sugars for a healthy.
+It&#39;s full of whole food carbohydrates to give you a lasting energy and unrefined sugars for a healthy.

 <!--inarticleads2-->